 Password Reset is a service that allows users to manage their passwords for all their resources from one location.
 All users must enroll in Password Reset.

-Web Advisor is an online inquiry and registration system where students can register for classes, view grades, check financial aid status, and view class schedule.
-WebAdvisor is available daily from 3:00 am to 10:00 pm.
+Self-Service is an online inquiry and registration system where students can register for classes, view grades, check financial aid status, and view class schedule.

 Office 365 is a powerful suite of Microsoft applications, including Outlook email and OneDrive storage.
 Office 365 is the primary method of communication from the college to students and between students and their instructors.
 Students should check email in Office 365 every day.